Running Bug Farm

 4/8/2017

-Quite by accident while out & about on the farm during an exceptionally warm winter day in February we managed to snap off a few pictures of our birds having sex.
-For us, this is nothing noteworthy, the chickens have sex every day, several times a day.
-The difference was that this time, we were taking photos of the birds & just happened to catch the entire courting process on camera.
+Quite by accident while out & about on the farm during an exceptionally warm winter day in February, I managed to snap off a few pictures of my birds having sex.
+For me, this is nothing noteworthy, the chickens have sex every day, several times a day.
+The difference was that this time, I was taking photos of the birds & just happened to catch the entire courting process on camera.

 First the rooster starts to cluck to the girls while excitedly picking up & dropping whatever juicy tidbit he has found or not (sometimes he pretends).
 He wants the girls to know (or think) he has something tasty & that they should come to him so that they can have the tasty morsel.